craigbro/practice/resources/posts/my_introduction_to_coops.md

 introduction to the authors analytic model, which is based on Edgar Shein's work on organization culture.

-In the Edgar Schein's model of organizations, the *Basic Assumptions* are pre-conscious, invisible, or taken for granted, but are also the foundation for the value system and cultural justifications of the work.
+In Edgar Schein's model of organizations, the *Basic Assumptions* are pre-conscious, invisible, or taken for granted, but are also the foundation for the value system and cultural justifications of the work.
 Presented as examples of such assumptions are: